 There are countless breathtaking locations in the park for your ceremony.
 To explore the full list of approved ceremony sites and important details, visit the official NPS page!
 You can also check out drive times to each location here.

 One of the most iconic and breathtaking spots in the park, Lake McDonald is a dream location for a ceremony.
 With its easy accessibility, year-round availability, and multiple picturesque sites to choose from, it’s no wonder it’s such a popular choice!
-Some of my personal favorites along the lake include Sprague Creek, the 7-mile pullout, and the 10-mile pullout—each offering stunning views and a truly magical atmosphere.
+Some of my personal favorites along the lake include Sprague Creek, the 7-mile pullout, and the 10-mile pullout, each offering stunning views and a truly magical atmosphere.
 If you want to see an example of how magical a Lake McDonald elopement is, check out this stunning elopement at Apgar Amphitheater at Lake McDonald!

 Another popular spot in the park!
 It’s easily accessible, with no hiking required.
 It’s literally on the side of the road with the most epic views!
 I do a lot of sessions and elopements at Big Bend.
 It’s such a beautiful spot!
+One thing to note about this ceremony location is that you must have the ceremony take place in the gravel portion, right by the cars.
+Because of this, there are a lot of tourists moving about and it doesn’t offer much privacy.
+If you love the look of Big Bend, but want a more private area for your ceremony, I recommend having your ceremony elsewhere and then stopping here for photos after!

 Glacier’s hidden gem!
 This is about a 1.5 hour drive from the West side of the park and is such a beautiful little secluded area of the park!
 If you choose this location, your ceremony would be at Pray Lake and then we would adventure around the area for more photos!
+Pray Lake is also one of the few spots that allows a larger group.
+If you are having your friends and family join for the ceremony, Pray Lake is aq great option for your Glacier National Park wedding ceremony!

 You can apply for your permit here.
 There is a non refundable application fee of $125 that you will have to pay when submitting your application.
 Permit application assistance is included in all of my packages, and I’ll guide you through the entire process if you choose to book with me!